On the Model Theory of Open Incidence Structures: The Rank 2 Case: Applications

 \subsection{$n$-open graphs}

 We consider the case of $n$-open graphs introduced by Baldwin, Freitag and Mutchnik in \cite{baldwin_preprint}.
 In this section we let $L=\{ \vert \}$ be the language of graphs.
-For every $n<\omega$ we introduce a class of graphs $(\mathcal{K}_n,\onleq)$ and we show it satisfies the conditions from \ref{context}, \ref{main_th} and \ref{assumptions_forking}.
-As a consequence, it follows from our results in Section \ref{sec_general} that the theory $T^+_n$ defined from $(\mathcal{K}_n,\onleq)$ as in \ref{the_theory} is complete, stable and with $\ind=\ind^{\otimes}$.
-Moreover, for $n\geq 2$, we also show that $T^+_n$ satisfies Assumption \ref{assumption:no-superstability}, and thus that $T^+_n$ is not superstable.
-We thus establish the following Theorem \ref{corollary:ngraphs}.
-We stress that all these facts are not novel and they are already known from the literature, but we believe they provide an interesting application of our general setting.
+For every $n<\omega$ we introduce a class of graphs $(\mathcal{K}_n,\specialonleq)$ and we show that it satisfies the conditions from \ref{context}, \ref{main_th}(\hyperref[completeness_axiom]{C1})-(\hyperref[the_K_homogeneous_lemma]{C2}) and \ref{ass:hf_closure}(\hyperref[the_hf_axiom]{C3}).
+As a consequence, it follows from our results in Section \ref{sec_general} that the theory $T^+_n$ defined from $(\mathcal{K}_n,\specialonleq)$ as in \ref{the_theory} is complete, stable and with $\ind=\ind^{\otimes}$.
+Moreover, for $n\geq 2$, we also prove that $T^+_n$ satisfies Assumption \ref{assumption:no-superstability_2}(\hyperref[CP]{C4}), and thus that $T^+_n$ is not superstable.
+We sum up these results in the following Theorem \ref{corollary:ngraphs}.
+We stress that all the results from this section are already known from the literature, but we believe they provide an interesting application of our general setting.
 In particular, our proof of the non-superstability of $T^+_n$ for $n\geq 2$ is significantly different from the one from \cite{baldwin_preprint}, and it highlights the combinatorial nature of the theories $T^+_n$.

 \begin{theorem} For every $n<\omega$, the theory $T^+_n$ is complete, stable, and with $\ind=\ind^{\otimes}$.
 Moreover, if $n\geq 2$, then $T^+_n$ is not superstable. \end{theorem}